A roof over your sheep yards improves working conditions and can add flexibility to your yard work by allowing you to work rain, hail, or shine.

 Rainwater harvesting and storage

 A roof over your yard provides a good opportunity to capture stormwater runoff.
-For example, the yard cover below has the potential average rainwater yield per annum of around 1 megalitre.
+For example, this yard cover has the potential average rainwater yield per annum of around 1 megalitre.

 A substantial amount of rainwater can be harvested via the Action custom gutter system.
 The Action custom gutter system is plumbed to the end of the shed rather than having downpipes down the face of each column.
 Learn more about this system, here.